 An introduction to the basic knowledge and practical experience necessary for the safe and successful collection of blood specimens.
-Students have the opportunity for practical experience in a hospital setting.
+Students have the opportunity for practical experience in a hospital or doctor office setting.
 Prerequisites: High School Diploma or GED; Immunizations required; and RDG094.
 Corequisite: HKS255.